justchokingaround/ani-sync/README.md

 </p>

-A cli to browse and watch anime.
+A cli to watch anime together with syncplay.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).

 <h1 align="center">
 	Showcase